vsujan/GradientAnimate/README.md

-A simple project demonstration animation of gradient layer.
+A simple project demonstrating animation of gradient layer.

 Here is the screenshot.